This thick, hearty Instant Pot Chili, or Pressure Cooker Chili, is super flavorful with its homemade chili seasoning!

 - Bread, Rolls, or Biscuits.
 If you don’t have cornbread, pair the Instant Pot Chili with some crusty bread or rolls, or biscuits.
 All would be delicious.

 - Hot Dogs.
 Pour the chili over hot dogs to make chili dogs.

-- Pumpkin Chipotle Vegetarian Chili an easy delicious one pot 30-minute meal that is perfect for a Sunday supper or an easy weeknight meatless meal.
+- Pumpkin Chipotle Vegetarian Chili is an easy delicious one-pot 30-minute meal that is perfect for a Sunday supper or an easy weeknight meatless meal.

-- Crockpot Chicken Chili is made with chicken and white beans for a delicious comfort food chili.
+- Crockpot Chicken Chili is made with chicken and white beans for a delicious comfort chili.

 Instant Pot Chili (Pressure Cooker Chili

 - 1 Tablespoon oil

 - 1 jalapeno pepper , seeded and diced

 - 2 (10-ounce) cans Diced tomatoes and chilies , undrained